• Skip to primary navigation

 I grew up in the heart of Amish country in Lancaster County, PA.
 The only Amish in that area were Old Order or New Order, and I never (in my 25 years of living there) saw a married Amish person leave a store with cases of beer.

 But I live in Missouri now, and we are surrounded by Swartzentruber Amish.
-And obviously, they have no rules against drinking alcohol.
-Because it's very common to see Amish men leave the grocery store with several cases of beer in their cart.
-I was pretty shocked the first time I saw this because I didn't know that any Amish church members would openly drink alcohol.
+Obviously, they have no rules against drinking alcohol because it's very common to see Amish men leave the grocery store with several cases of beer in their cart.

 The Swartzentruber Amish are stricter on many things, such as having no indoor plumbing, no motors, etc. But sadly, it seems that the stricter the Amish are, the more darkness is in their community.

 One of the reasons that the New Order split off from the Old Order church was because they didn't want their young people to go through "Rumspringa".
-They didn't want anything to do with alcohol or tobacco, and both of these are strictly forbidden in the New Order Amish groups.
+They didn't want anything to do with alcohol or tobacco, and both of these are forbidden in the New Order Amish groups.

-And the same is true for the Beachy Amish/conservative Mennonites as well.
+The same is true for the Beachy Amish/conservative Mennonites as well.
 They also have rules against alcohol and tobacco use.

 I think many of us could agree that the world would be a better place without alcohol and drunkenness.